victoriacheng15/website/blog/2022/12-14-react-hooks-useeffect/index.md

 ## Thank you!

-Thank you for your time and reading this!
+Thank you for your time and for reading this!